klahrich/chiefhustler/content/posts/viemed.md

 ### Why I'm exiting

-I had a small position in Viemed because it's company with strong growth, a strong moat and a deep runway.
+I had a small position in Viemed because it's a company with strong growth, a strong moat and a deep runway.

 I decided to sell because, for one, I don't want to be in that space anymore, i.e. selling services to dying people.